ricgir/APT-Detection/sih_elk/docs/rules_created/automated_collection.md

 ## Description

+This rule detects the two primary stages of data collection: finding sensitive data and staging it for exfiltration.
+First, attackers often use scripts or built-in tools to automatically search a system for files of interest (e.g., `.doc`, `.pdf`,`.xls`).

-Attackers use scripts to automatically gather sensitive files (.doc, .pdf, etc.).
-This rule detects a common follow-up action: compressing these files into a password-protected archive using tools like 7z or rar.
-This action stages the data, making it easier for an attacker to exfiltrate a large volume of information in a single, encrypted file.
+Next, they frequently **compress this data** into a single, often password-protected, archive file.
+This makes it easier for an attacker to exfiltrate a large volume of information in one go while evading simple content inspection.

 ## Rule Derivation from Log Analysis